thrawn01/quartz-garden/content/posts/Comments on - The Great Migration from MongoDB to PostgreSQL.md

 ### Fin
 I could go on for another hour or so, but I'm done for now, I just had to get this of my chest, and into words.
 My intent isn't to start another war, but to instead bring some attention to the data modeling topic.
 I'm not the only one, and I won't be the last, hopefully I'm lending my voice to the chorus.

-Where to start learning STD, which is just the beginning of a new data model adventure.
+Where to start learning STD, which is just the beginning of a new data modeling adventure.
 * (1) https://www.gomomento.com/blog/single-table-design-for-dynamodb-the-reality
 * (2) https://www.alexdebrie.com/posts/dynamodb-single-table/
 * (3) https://emshea.com/post/part-1-dynamodb-single-table-design